Free Shipping on Orders over $75 to the Contiguous US

 Similar to plants, compost needs moisture to thrive.
 A compost pile in a full-sun area will dry out more quickly than a shaded one.
 A lack of consistent moisture will slow down the microorganisms that break down the organic matter.

-During the hottest summer weeks, keeping your compost pile shaded is a good idea to ensure the decomposition process is working as intended.
+During the hottest summer weeks, keeping your compost pile shaded helps ensure the decomposition process is working as intended.
 Providing this temporary shade with a shade cloth couldn’t get much easier - simply drape the cloth over your compost pile or bin.
-This will create a cooler microclimate under the cloth, keeping microorganisms well-hydrated and happy.
+This will create a cooler microclimate beneath the cloth, keeping microorganisms well hydrated and healthy.

 Shade Cloth Applications on the Homestead